 In 2007, Netflix made a bet that terrified Wall Street.
 They were the dominant DVD rental company with a proven business model.
-Then they launched streaming—cannibalizing their own core business before anyone forced them to[1].
+Then they launched streaming, cannibalizing their core business before anyone forced them to[1].

 Traditional competitors like Blockbuster analyzed the streaming market carefully.
 They formed committees, commissioned studies, debated cannibalization risks.
 By the time they decided to act, Netflix owned the category[7].

 Today: 302 million paid subscribers, $43.5-44.5 billion projected 2025 revenue[3].
 Competitors who moved cautiously?
-Blockbuster filed bankruptcy.
-Cable companies lost millions of subscribers.
+Blockbuster filed for Chapter 11 in September 2010[7].
+Cable companies lost millions of subscribers as cord-cutting accelerated.

 This wasn't luck.
-It was agile strategy—the ability to pivot decisively while maintaining clear direction.
+It was agile strategy: the ability to pivot decisively while maintaining direction.
 Netflix's culture of "decentralized decision-making" and "flat hierarchy" enabled rapid pivots that rigid competitors couldn't match[4].

-These are Agile Strategists—leaders who combine extreme flexibility with visionary pragmatism and calculated risk-taking.
-They don't just tolerate uncertainty.
-They leverage it for competitive advantage.
+These are Agile Strategists: leaders who combine extreme flexibility with visionary pragmatism and calculated risk-taking.
+Agile Strategists leverage uncertainty rather than absorb it.

 The Psychological Profile of an Agile Strategist